 four updates from recent letter-writers by Alison Green on September 2, 2016 Here are updates from four letter-writers who had their questions answered here recently.
 1. Should I temporarily live in my boss’s spare bedroom?
 Thanks so much for publishing your thoughtful response to my letter.
 I’ll admit, I kind of wanted my boss’s offer to be an “easy solution,” so at first I didn’t want to hear your recommendation to turn it down.
 But after thinking about it, I realized that you were right, that the potential problems weren’t worth it.
 I made plans to stay with my friend who lives outside the city, and luckily, I ended up not even needing to stay with either person — it’s been a stressful month, but I’ve just signed a lease, and will move into my new place on Monday!
 Funnily, my boss mentioned that she had a point in her career where she was in the same boat as me, where she needed housing and her boss at the time offered her a place to stay- which she ended up not taking.
 So maybe she was just offering to make me feel better?
 Guess I’ll never know!
 2. I’m being required to sing on camera for work Thank you everyone for your comments — it’s great to hear from people who are completely objective and I was quite surprised how many other people have been in the same position.
 The singing fiasco happened yesterday.
 The rest of the six members of the team were all giddy and excited about it which made me feel even more awkward.
 I stood at the back and mimed – the song was 500 miles from The Proclaimers but they had changed the words slightly (apparently).
 I’m Scottish and I hate that song!
 The video has been emailed to everyone in our office (around 30 people) and someone commented to me that it was obvious that I didn’t want to be there.
 I’ve not seen it because I don’t want to relive it.
 I contacted Unison, my trade union a few days ago and they replied with this earlier today: “The employer does not have the right to force you to sing…and you should inform them that you do not wish to be included but rather assist with other aspects of the event.
 I understand you may feel uncomfortable having that conversation but as you have stated, this does not form part of your contract.”
 I’ll leave it for now and not make a scene but if they ever try and force me to do something in future that makes me uncomfortable, I’ll pull out the Unison card out of my sleeve!
 3. Should I tell job candidates I’m a lesbian in case it’s an issue for them?
 Thanks for your advice / reassurance on this question!
 I wanted to tell candidates I’m a lesbian so they would self-select out if they had an issue with my sexuality because I didn’t want to have to deal with that particular management issue (so my comfort, not theirs).
 Although I do have some amazing I-can’t-believe-a-new-employee-would-put-their-foot-in-their-mouth-this-badly-in-2016 stories to share sometime for an open thread (if khakis are part of required work attire for an event, and all of your 25 coworkers are wearing khakis without complaint, it MIGHT not be appropriate to go off on how you hate wearing khakis because only lesbians wear khakis and people might think you’re a lesbian).
 In my workplace, we do 1-1 phone screens and then group in-person interviews.
 What I ended up doing was to walk the candidate to the elevator at the end of the interview.
 Then, I usually just asked what they had planned that weekend, and then when they asked me, I told them my wife and I were planning to see a movie or whatever.
 That approach felt more natural to me than slipping into the group interview, which tend to be really focused on professional questions and/or the candidate.
 4. Asking about working remotely for a week several times a year (#5 at the link) I want to thank you for answering my question back in April.
 It wasn’t a particularly juicy question/answer but the comment section proved massively helpful, as some people brought up the fact that working overseas on occasion could actually be breaking the law and potentially make getting a visa at a later point problematic.
 This opened up a whole new topic of research for my partner and me, but I’m happy to report that we’ve got plans in place to make this feasible for a couple of years (and also that I secured an awesome job at a significantly higher pay than I expected).
 So I have to thank the AAM community for their input too!
-You may also like:my coworker is badmouthing my work - and some of her complaints are trueis it okay to blindside your boss when quitting?my boss pet-sat my animals and nearly killed them { 54 comments }
+You may also like:living in my boss’s spare bedroom, my employee lied about finishing high school, and moremy coworker is badmouthing my work - and some of her complaints are trueis it okay to blindside your boss when quitting? { 54 comments }

 LSP* September 2, 2016 at 12:57 pm OP #3 – Really looking forward to some of those stories.
 While I am sometimes disappointed that there are still people who can’t seem to just get over who other people love, I am finding myself much more often delighted to see more and more people who just want to live their lives and let other’s live theirs.